Chukwuemeka-Ike/Swarm-Robotics-2/README.md

 and comment out the line `export ROS_HOSTNAME=$(hostname)` to make sure that the robot uses the host machine as its ROS Master.

 The reason of doing this comes from the fact that the Clearpath has setup the starting of the ROS nodes of the robot as a service that is initated during the boot-up.
-[For further information about this see this link.](https://roboticsbackend.com/make-ros-launch-start-on-boot-with-robot_upstart/)
+[For further information about this see this link.](https://roboticsbackend.com/make-ros-launch-start-on-boot-with-robot_upstart/).
+Clearpath created a `dingo_bringup` package to achieve this service behaviour.
+The installation file is given [here](https://github.com/dingo-cpr/dingo_robot/blob/noetic-devel/dingo_bringup/scripts/install), and the step of doing this installation on a fresh install from scracth is explained in [here](https://docs.clearpathrobotics.com/docs/robots/indoor_robots/dingo/tutorials_dingo#installing-dingo-software).

 To make sure that ros.service by Clearpath starts after the network is really online, edit `ros.service` file with command